Update, September 2021: We have been published!

 Ammonia is a stable vector for sustainable, carbon-free energy to power our society without lasting ecological damage.

-Once produced, Ammonia can stably store surplus renewable energy for up to years at a time; compare this to Lithium-ion storage for example, which functions best over just a few hours, or days at the most.
+Compare this to Lithium-ion storage for example, which functions best over just a few hours, or days at the most.
 Whenever this stored energy is needed, our Ammonia can be converted on-demand using established fuel-cell technology to provide pollution-free energy to electric grids, automobiles, maritime shipping, air travel, and anything else that currently relies on fossil energy.
 Our liquid sunshine is a safe and cost-effective commodity that will finally enable the global, emissions-free Hydrogen economy that has been pursued for so long.